County Elected and Appointed Officials

 The clerk is an elected office in all but four charter counties (King, Whatcom, Clallam and Pierce).

 Council size in the charter counties is set by the terms of the charter.
 In the four charter counties with a council-executive form of government (King, Whatcom, Snohomish, and Pierce), the county council is the legislative authority and most administrative functions have been assigned by charter to an elected county executive.
-In the other three charter counties (Clallam, Clark, and San Juan), the board of commissioners (in the case of Clallam County) or the county council (in the case of Clark and San Juan Counties) is the legislative authority and most administrative functions have been assigned to an appointed county administrator.
+In the other three charter counties (Clallam, Clark, and San Juan), the board of commissioners (in the case of Clallam County) or the county council (in the case of Clark and San Juan counties) is the legislative authority and most administrative functions have been assigned to an appointed county manager/administrator.

 Depending upon the county charter and ordinances, the board of commissioners/county council may also have quasi-judicial duties, such as hearing appeals of local land use decisions.
 Some boards/councils have established a hearing examiner system and appointed a hearing examiner to hold hearings on quasi-judicial land use matters.

-Ch.
-36.32 RCW outlines the duties and authority of the county commissioners/council members.
+Chapter 36.32 RCW outlines the duties and authority of the county commissioners/council members.
 Primarily, these duties include the adoption of ordinances, resolutions, and motions.
-As outlined in Ch.
-36.40 RCW, the board of commissioners/county council must also perform certain financial duties, such as levying taxes, appropriating revenue, and adopting the final budget for the county.
+As outlined in chapter 36.40 RCW, the board of commissioners/county council must also perform certain financial duties, such as levying taxes, appropriating revenue, and adopting the final budget for the county.
 The board of commissioners/county council generally confirms appointments to county boards and commissions and appoints members of the boundary review board and planning commission in counties that have created these entities.
 The commissioners/council members can also sit as the board of equalization (basically, the county board of property tax appeals) to review disputed assessments.

 All county commissioners and councilmembers are, of course, elected.

-Ch.
-36.27 RCW outlines the general duties and authority of the prosecuting attorney.
+Chapter 36.27 RCW outlines the general duties and authority of the prosecuting attorney.
 The county prosecuting attorney has major responsibilities as the legal representative of the state and counties in actions and proceedings before the courts and other judicial officers.
 The prosecuting attorney is the legal advisor and attorney for all county elected and appointed officials.
 The prosecuting attorney prosecutes violators of state law and county code in the county superior and district courts and appears for and represents the state and county in other types of criminal and civil actions.

 The prosecuting attorney represents the county whenever the county is a party to a legal action and acts as general legal advisor to all county officers.
 The state legislature has restricted the ability of the board of commissioners/county council to contract with any other attorney to perform any of the functions of the prosecuting attorney, and any contract must be approved by the presiding judge of the county superior court (RCW 36.32.200).